Avenue Conscripto 425,

 Club de Golf Chapultepec reappeared on centre stage in 2017 as host venue of the WGC-Mexico Championship.
 The tournament, formerly sporting Cadillac branding, moved across the border from the Blue Monster at Trump National Doral in Florida to Mexico City.

-Dustin Johnson won the 2017 event by one shot from Tommy Fleetwood and Phil Mickelson ended a 4½-year tournament drought by beating Justin Thomas at the first play-off hole to claim the 2018 title.
+Dustin Johnson won the 2017 event and Phil Mickelson ended a 4½-year tournament drought to claim the 2018 title.
 Johnson comfortably reclaimed the 2019 title, cruising to five shot victory over runner-up Rory McIlroy.

 Graeme McDowell qualified for the 2020 tournament at Chapultepec (his first WGC event since 2016) and the Northern Irishman commented as follows: “It’s the first time seeing the golf course for me and it’s a great track.
 It reminds me a little of Valderrama and obviously you've got the altitude so the ball goes a long way.”

 The COVID-19 pandemic led to a change in both venue and name for the

 2021 event which relocated back to Florida for the catchily named WGC-Workday

 This course is an absolute gem.
 It’s a must play if the opportunity presents itself.
 The fairway grass was cashmere and the greens were good (not perfect) and quick - posing a fun challenge.
 Was invited to play here by a member I met whilst in the city - such an unbelievably friendly country.
 It’s not easy to play here (borderline impossible) without a member as many of the member’s clubs are in the city but it is a must if you can.
 Wonderful neighbourhood, warm hospitality and all one I hope to play again.